itratfazal-ioer/Urban-Structure-and-Policy/README.md

 This repository contains documentation and workflows used for the SUBDENSE research group.
 It currently includes:

-- A guide to creating training data for building classification

 ## Folder Structure
 - TrainingData_buildingClassification/
-├── Task_report.md
-├── Instruction_manual.md
-├── Maps/
-│   └── example_map.jpg
-├── README.md
+├── Maps/                      # Contains spatial files and map visuals used in the project ├── Building_Typology.md       # Overview and explanation of building types used for classification ├── Instruction_Manual.md      # Step-by-step instructions on using the dataset and tools ├── Task_Report.md             # Detailed report covering methodology, analysis, and results ├── README.md                  # Introduction and structure of the repository